AngShengJun/dsicapstone/p04_modeling_eval_recommend/readme.md

 When I started out on this project, incorporating LDA into the model workflow was on the drawing board, but not considered a firm decision.
 LDA is an unsupervised machine learning technique and it hadn't dawned upon me that it could be used to augment supervised machine learning.
 Andrew  Ng's work on LDA, and Marc Kelechava's sentiment prediction on yelp reviews using LDA technique provided the inspiration on the potential possibilities of LDA.

 Thanks for reading, and hopefully, the work has provided you some ideas on how best to tackle your own NLP project.
 I believe in paying it forward; the code hosted on github is intended to be shared and remixed.
-I appreciate attribution for the usage of the codes.
+I appreciate attribution should you like to replicate the codes.

 [Back to overview](https://github.com/AngShengJun/dsicapstone)